Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Effect of Different Types of Losses

 Fig.~\ref{fig:effMuscle} depicts, at each frequency, the optimal radiation efficiency as a function of normalized radius~$r/a$.
-This efficiency cannot be overcome by any real antenna fitting the considered disc region.
+This efficiency cannot be overcome\footnote{Optimal current can be arbitrary, and the optimization routine chooses the best one according to the optimized metric.
+No antenna built in the allowed design region can perform better than the best overall current density distributions.} by any real antenna fitting the considered disc region within this scenario.

 An interesting phenomenon is an abrupt growth in radiation efficiency at frequency~$f_1$ for support sizes larger than $r/a=0.32$.
 For current supports up to a radius of $r/a = 0.5$, it is convenient to use frequency $f_2$ with stable performance among different radii.
 In contrast, for larger sizes, the first frequency is preferred.

-A better physical insight into the aforementioned phenomenon is attained by analyzing the power quantities in~\eqref{eq:Prad}~--~\eqref{eq:Ptis} normalized to the radiated power~$P_\T{rad}$, i.e., dissipation factors of the current support/tissue
+A better physical insight into the aforementioned phenomenon is attained by analyzing the power quantities in~\eqref{eq:Prad}--\eqref{eq:Ptis} normalized to the radiated power~$P_\T{rad}$, i.e., dissipation factors of the current support/tissue

 and the total dissipation factor

 The comparison of all dissipation factors is shown in Fig.~\ref{fig:disMuscle}.